phpearth/docs/general/undefined-variable-index-notice.md

 permalink: "/faq/undefined-variable-index-notice/"
 ---

-A Common Notice when working with PHP can be:
+A common Notice when working with PHP can be:

 ```
 Notice: Undefined variable: my_var in C:\xampp\htdocs\index.php on line 14